Tea Brewing Calculator

 Choose your color

-In 2018 about 84% of all tea consumed by Americans was black tea, while 15% was green tea.
+In 2018 about.
 That means only 1% drink other types of tea!
 Although we love black and green tea, we know there's more to life than just those two colors.
 So maybe it's time to say "yes" to yellows and go "ooo" for oolongs.

 There are six major tea categories.
 All come from the same plant - Camellia Sinensis, but differ in processing and oxidation level:

 black tea (hong cha - "red tea" in Chinese) is (almost) fully oxidized tea.